1 Drexel Drive

 - Completed the One-on-One Sophomore Assessment Meeting in the Spring.

-- Downloaded a copy of XU's Post-Secondary Experiences Form, completed it, had it critiqued by personnel in the Premedical Office, and kept a copy on a disk so you can update it as you go through the University.
+- Downloaded a copy of XU's Post-Secondary Experiences Form, completed it, had it critiqued by personnel in the Premedical Office, and kept a copy on your computer so you can update it as you progress through the University.
 You may download the Sample Post-Secondary Experiences Form to use as a guide (do NOT copy the entries from the sample).

 What to do during the summer:

-- Read at least two books.
-(This, like reading Newsweek or Time will also help with the Medical College Admissions Test.)
+- Read at least two novels.
+(This, like reading Newsweek or Time will also help with the MCAY, DAT, etc.)

 - Put your critical thinking and verbal reasoning skills to the test by doing as many practice verbal reasoning passages as possible.
-Two good resources that can be purchased from any major bookstore are 1) 10 Actual, Official LSAT PrepTests (the reading comprehension section offers good practice for the verbal sections of the MCAT, DAT, etc.) AND 2) Examkrackers 101 Passages in MCAT Verbal Reasoning.
+Two examples of practice resources are 1) 10 Actual, Official LSAT PrepTests (the reading comprehension section offers good practice for the verbal sections of the MCAT, DAT, etc.) AND 2) Examkrackers 101 Passages in MCAT Verbal Reasoning.
+NOTE: If you will be taking the newly revised MCAT in 2015 or later, please formal utilize study materials that are SPECIFIC to new test.

 - Check your e-mail frequently.